-How to offset or translate a member in SkyCiv structural analysis software
+How to offset, translate or add insertion points to a member in SkyCiv Structural 3D

 Member offsets are small displacements to a member’s position to a location closer to its real world representation.